mayank2714/WebChatApp/README.md

 # Web-Chat

-A real-time chat application built using reactjs and socket.io
+A real-time chat application built using Reactjs and socket.io.